SimonHaas/homeserver/README.md

 Because all user data is mounted to the filesystem you can backup everything simply by backing up this folder.
 You can use your own solution or use the ```./backup.sh``` script.
 It assumes that this homeserver-folder lives under ```/mnt/data``` and you want to back it up to ```/mnt/backup```.

+## Publish

+If you want to publish some services to the internet take a look at [services/cloudflared](./services/cloudflared).

 ## docker-compose.yml template

 ```